 The following includes a recent list of some of the recent PhD graduates, a description of their PhD work, title of their dissertation, faculty supervisor, accomplishments, and where they are currently working.

-- Dr. Chen Chen obtained is PhD this spring under the supervision of Dr. Vincent Ng.
+- Dr. Chen Chen obtained his PhD this spring under the supervision of Dr. Vincent Ng.
 His research interests include Natural Language Processing and Machine Learning.
 He is currently employed at Apple.
 Chen Chen interned at two companies: Bosch and Alibaba.
 While obtaining his PhD at UT Dallas, he published a dozen papers, including four papers at the AAAI Conference on Artificial Intelligence and two at the Association for Computational Linguistic (ACL) conference.
 His Chinese co-reference resolution system achieved the highest score in CoNLL 2012 shared task.
 (Click here to see a list of papers he has had published while at UT Dallas) His dissertation was titled “Beyond Entity Co-reference: New Models for Resolving Zero and Event Anaphora.”

 - Dr. Rui Xia obtained her PhD in the fall of 2015, under the supervision of Dr. Yang Liu.
 Her PhD studies centered on emotion recognition based on speech, supported by the Air Force Office of Scientific Research (Young Investigator Program Award).
 She is currently employed at Intel.

 - Dr. Chen Li obtained his PhD in the spring of 2016 while under the supervision of Dr. Yang Liu.
 His PhD work focused on Natural Language Processing.
-His research centered around Social Media Language processing, which included normalization of text messages, trending topic summarization of Twitter messages, the use of language models for better prediction in text message entry, sentence/post/thread analysis, and user participation analysis as well as user grouping.
+His research centered around Social Media Language Processing, which included normalization of text messages, trending topic summarization of Twitter messages, the use of language models for better prediction in text message entry, sentence/post/thread analysis, and user participation analysis as well as user grouping.
 He is currently employed at Microsoft.

 - Dr. Yangchun Fu obtained his PhD during the Spring of 2016 while under the supervision of Dr. Zhiqiang Lin.
 Dr. Lin notes “Dr. Yangchun Fu is an excellent system security researcher with a superb publication record.”
 His research interests include software and system security as well as virtualization.
 He is currently employed with Google.
 (Click here to read his published papers)